Texas stadiums helping fight coronavirus with disinfectant-spraying drones

 The uncertainty has led the stadium to turn to technology for help, hiring Arvika Aerial Tech and R-Water to help bring back fans and spectators.

 “It is a little bit weird for us because we are in the business of people-gathering,” Bowman said.
-“We are looking for unique ways to get people here to gather at Fair Life Park and get the Cotton Bowl ready for sports which is why we are working with the companies.”
+“We are looking for unique ways to get people here to gather at Fair Park and get the Cotton Bowl ready for sports which is why we are working with the companies.”

 The Cotton Bowl is teaming up with the two companies to start cleaning the stadium using a disinfectant sprayed from drones.